 alternative funding and advice

-Below are listed possible sources of alternative funding following the closure of the Racial Justice fund.
+Below are listed possible sources of alternative funding for charity, Christian, churches and community projects following the closure of the Racial Justice fund.

 All links are to external websites: